samhohoho/obsidian/java/generics.md

 Pair<String, Integer> p1 = new OrderedPair<String, Integer>("Even", 8);
 Pair<String, String>  p2 = new OrderedPair<String, String>("hello", "world");
 ```
+# Raw types
+- What?
+    - A generic class or interface without any type arguments.
 # Generic methods
 - What?
     - Similar to generic type, but the type parameter's scope is limited to the method.